 Holiday kick-off parade with immense balloons, Broadway performers and Santa.

 The Papa Smurf balloon at the Macy’s Thanksgiving Day Parade. | Photo Courtesy of Macy’s Thanksgiving Day Parade

-Some notable returning balloons: Red from Angry Birds, Charlie Brown, the Mighty Morphin Power Rangers, and SpongeBob SquarePants.
-With the addition of four new balloons debuting, one being Disney’s Olaf of Frozen.
+Some notable returning balloons: Disney’s Olaf of Frozen, Charlie Brown, the Mighty Morphin Power Rangers, and SpongeBob SquarePants.
+With the addition of four new balloons debuting, one being Astronaut Snoopy.
 Some returning floats include: “1-2-3 Sesame Street” (Leslie Odom Jr. and The Muppets cast of Sesame Street), Big Apple by NY Daily News and “Building A Better World” by Girl Scouts of the USA.
-A new float by Delta Air Lines will debut to commemorate the season of togetherness with the perfect gift of song, as more than 125 Macy’s employees gather to form a one-of-a-kind, cross-generational choir aboard the Macy’s Singing Christmas Tree.
+There are four new floats this year, including: Blue’s Clues & You, Cracker Barrel’s Home Sweet Home, COACH’s Rexy In The City, and Lego’s The Brick Changer.

 Where to Get the Best View